Eigenvalues of the non-backtracking operator detached from the bulk: Perturbation of the non-backtracking spectrum

-and the eigenvalues of $Q_{A,X}$ are the $2n$ complex solutions of the collection of $n$ quadratic equations $z^2-a_iz - x_i=0$.
-When the matrices $A$ and $X$ are co-diagonalizable, which means that there is a common nonsingular matrix $P$ such that $PAP^{-1}$ and $PXP^{-1}$ are diagonal, this is also the case with $a_i$ being the eigenvalues of $A$ and $x_i$ being those of $X$.
-As a consequence, we say that that $Q_{A,X}$ is \emph{QEP-diagonalizable} if $A$ and $X$ are co-diagonalizable.
-This is equivalent to ask that the matrix $z^2I - zA-X$ is diagonalizable.
+We say the matrices $\hat A$ and $X$ are \textit{co-diagonalizable} if there is a common non-singular matrix $P$ such that $P\hat{A}P^{-1}$ and $PXP^{-1}$ are diagonal.
+If $\hat{A}, X$ are co-diagonalizable, then the identity \eqref{eq:QAXdet} still holds with $\hat a_i$ being the eigenvalues of $ \hat A$ and $x_i$ being those of $X$.
+As a consequence, we say that that $Q_{ \hat A,X}$ is \emph{QEP-diagonalizable} if $\hat A$ and $X$ are co-diagonalizable.
+This is equivalent to ask that the matrix $z^2I - z\hat A-X$ is diagonalizable for any $z\in\mathbb C$.